Sinethemba3/HairCut-BeautySalon-Booking-System/README.md

 # Table of Contents

-Purpose <br>
+1. Purpose <br>
-Features <br>
+2. Features <br>
-Technologies <br>
+3. Technologies <br>
-Architecture & Pattern <br>
+4. Architecture & Pattern <br>
-Database <br>
+5. Database <br>
-Setup Instructions <br>
+6. Setup Instructions <br>
-Usage <br>
+7. Usage <br>
-License
+8. License

 # Purpose

-The HairCut-BeautySalon-Booking-System is intended for small to medium-sized salons that want to manage appointments, services, and payments efficiently.
+The HairCut-BeautySalon-Booking-System is intended for small to medium-sized salons that want to manage appointments, services, and payments efficiently. <br>

-It provides:
+It provides: <br>

-Online appointment booking for customers.
+* Online appointment booking for customers.<br>
-Service and category management.
+* Service and category management.<br>
-Staff and admin dashboards.
+* Staff and admin dashboards.<br>
-Payment tracking and status updates.
+* Payment tracking and status updates.<br>
-Dynamic content like sliders and announcements.
+* Dynamic content like sliders and announcements.

 # Features